jhc0825/Stock-Prediction-Using-Social-Media-Data/final_report.md

 ## Data Analysis and Model Construction:
 ### Data Analysis:
 After constructing our dataset we looked at a few basic descriptive statistics.
 We found that on average from the subreddits we scraped there are only about 2 posts per day on each company.
 The most talked about company by far was Apple with over 7 posts per day.
 Netflix, Facebook, and Google were posted about significantly less each averaging around 1 post per day.
-Since those three companies have so few posts it is unlikely we will be able to build a reliable predictor just from reddit data.
-However, the data on Apple is more encouraging.
-Not only does Apple have over 7 posts per day from the investing related subreddits, there is also the possibility of scraping data from the Apple specific subreddit in the future.
 Another interesting aspect of our data that we found was that each company has a similar number of upvotes per post.
 Posts on Google received around 36 upvotes on average which was the smallest of the five companies.
 Posts about Apple and Amazon received on average around 41 upvotes while posts on Facebook and Netflix received on average 52 and 55 upvotes per post.
 Looking at the twitter data we found that people were far more likely to tweet about Facebook and Amazon stock than Apple, Netflix, or Google stock.
 We also found that our twitter data for each company has a fairly wide range.
-Tweets about Facebook ranged from under 300,000 to over 750,000.
+Tweets about Facebook ranged from under 300,000 to over 750,000 per day.

 ### Data Visualization
-We initially plotted scatter plots below for each of the companies in FAANG and showed the relationship between the number of Twitter posts containing the company’s ticker symbol and the daily returns of each company’s stock.
+We plotted scatter plots below for each of the companies in FAANG to demonstrate the relationship between the number of Twitter posts containing the company’s ticker symbol and the daily returns of each company’s stock.
 Plotting these points, we calculated that the average correlation between the stock’s daily return and the number of posts is approximately 0.0527 with Netflix containing the strongest relationship at a correlation of 0.1407.
-So far, there seems to be a very weak linear relationship between twitter posts and stock daily returns, which would most likely lead us to search for more of a sophisticated model for our data.
+There seems to be a very weak linear relationship between twitter posts and stock daily returns.

 <p align = "center">
   <img src = "/Plots/plots1.png">
   <img src = "/Plots/plots2.png">
 </p>

-In addition, we wanted to examine the relationship between daily returns and the daily counts of each social media posts.
+In addition, we examined the relationship between daily returns and the daily counts of each social media posts.
 First, as shown in the hisogram below, the daily return of a stock price mostly ranges from -5% to 5%.
 Next, We hypothesized that if there are more posts on social media, the absolute value of the daily returns would increase under the assumption that when a stock price changes greatly, people would talk about it more.
-However, as shown in the plots below, the red and ble point are disperesed in a disordered fashion, indicating that classifying a positive return and a negative return only using the post counts seems to be nearly impossible at this stage; neither for classifying absolute value of daily returns.
+However, as shown in the plots below, the red and ble point are disperesed in a disordered fashion, indicating that classifying a positive return and a negative return only using the post counts seems to be nearly impossible.

 <p align = "center">
   <img src = "/Plots/download-6.png">
 </p>

-Thus, we believe we will have to incorporate more features and develop our model

 ### Model Construction: